p53ud0k0d3/UrlShortener/README.md

 1. Run `docker-compose up test` to run test

 ### Run
-1. Run `docker-compose up shortener` to run the application
+1. Run `docker-compose up shortener` to run the application with console output
+2. Run `docker-compose up -d shortener` to run the application without console output
-2. Browse to `127.0.0.1:5000` to access the application
+3. Browse to `127.0.0.1:5000` to access the application
+4. Edit line `"5000:5000"` to `"<your-port>:5000"` to run application in a different port Docker container runs the application on port 5000 but the port can be mapped to any port

 ## Contributions
 ### Getting Started